luyadev/luya.io/docs/guide/concepts/elements.md

 ## Create HTML element component and use it

-The default path for the file which contains all configured elements is `@app/views/elements.php` defined by `luya\web\Element::$configFile`.
+The default path for the file which contains all configured elements is `@app/views/elements.php` defined by <class name="luya\web\Element" prop="configFile" />.
 An element is defined by a *name* and a corresponding *closure*.
 Below, an example setup for the `elements.php` file:

 ```php
 <?php